 Because of this blog, I had the privilege of meeting new people, getting free meals from generous sponsors, and receiving sample products or moolah.

 Some of my friends DM me asking for advice on how to start a blog of their own.
-Since I can’t claim to be an expert blogger, I usually refer them to Darren Rowse’s site.
-He is my online coach when it comes to writing.
+Since I can’t claim to be an expert blogger, I usually refer them to Problogger.
+It’s a good resource for SEO and blogging.

 Anyhoo, let’s get down to business!
 This detailed guide will help you get started with a sparkling new blog of your own.

 How to start a travel blog?

 - Choose a niche and a memorable travel blog name

 - Get a hosting service and install free WordPress

 - Site design and content creation